19vishesh/web-chart/README.md

  Then, Two components `navbar` and `footer` I built and pass it to the App.js file.

- There was only two page required to build `Overview` and `Dashboard` so except these two there was two more pages `Statistics` and `Analytics` i have creted a underconstruction message under these two pages (`this was not the requiremnt of the project, built for better user Experience`).
+ There was only two page required to build `Overview` and `Dashboard` so except these two there was two more pages `Statistics` and `Analytics` I have creted a underconstruction message under these two pages (`this was not the requiremnt of the project, built for better user Experience`).

  Under `Overview` page i have categoried it into Three section [`left`, `right`, and `bottom`] *** i know it is very straight-forward but yes it is straight-forward ***